Hadronic tau decays at higher orders in QCD: The hadronic decay of the lepton

 The most reliable extraction of $\alpha_s$ is obtained from the non-strange channel, since effects from light-quark masses are strongly suppressed.
 We therefore restrict the following analysis to the vector and axial-vector contributions.

 The inclusive non-strange hadronic decay rate is given by

 where $S_{EW} = 1.01907 \pm 0.0003$~\cite{ParticleDataGroup:2022pth} accounts for electroweak radiative effects~\cite{Marciano:1988vm,Davier:2002dy}, and $\delta_{EW}^{\prime} = 0.0010$ ~\cite{Braaten:1990ef} denotes residual non-logarithmic electroweak corrections.
 The dominant contribution to the decay rate arises from the perturbative QCD correction $\delta^{(0)}$, which represents roughly $20\%$ of the total.
-The quark-mass term $\delta^{(2,m_q)}_{ud,V/A}$ corresponding to dimension-$D=2$ is negligible for light quarks, whereas higher-dimensional contributions $\delta^{(D)}$ contain nonperturbative corrections associated with the operator product expansion (OPE) and potential violations of quark--hadron duality ~\cite{ALEPH:2005qgp,Davier:2013sfa,Pich:2022tca,Boito:2024gtb}.
+The quark-mass term $\delta^{(2,m_q)}_{ud,V/A}$ corresponding to dimension-$D=2$ is negligible for light quarks, whereas higher-dimensional contributions $\delta^{(D)}$ contain nonperturbative corrections associated with the OPE (OPE) and potential violations of quark-hadron duality ~\cite{ALEPH:2005qgp,Davier:2013sfa,Pich:2022tca,Boito:2024gtb}.

 A theoretical description of the hadronic decay rate is conveniently formulated in terms of the vacuum two-point correlation functions of the charged weak currents,

 with $J_{\mu,ij}^{V/A}(x) = \bar q_j \gamma_\mu (\gamma_5) q_i(x)$ for $i,j=u,d$.
 Lorentz symmetry implies the decomposition